eltrino/diamantedesk-documentation/installation-guide/index.md

 ![System Requirements](img/web_sys_req.png)

 The next step of installation process is configuring the application.
 Provide the data for **MySQL database connection**, **Mailer settings**, **System settings** and **Websocket connection** if the fields are not filled out automatically.

-> _Note:_ If the application is installed for the first time, leave the **Drop Full Database** check box clear, if you reinstall the application, select this check box.
+_**Note:** If the application is installed for the first time, leave the **Drop Full Database** check box clear, if you reinstall the application, select this check box._

 ![Configuration](img/web_config.png)

 Click **Next** and the installer will initialize your database.
 The list of tasks and the progress on their performance will be shown.
+If some of the operations are failed or skipped, check out the **app/logs/oro_install.log** file for errors.

 ![Database](img/web_initialization.png)